-Neima Nora Candy, an Australia Awards Alumna from Liberia, has received the 2015 Alumni Award for National Leadership from The University of Newcastle.
-The award recognises an outstanding graduate who has made significant contributions as a leader in national business, commerce, industry or public service.
+Neima Nora Candy, an Australia Awards Alumna from Liberia, has received the 2015 Alumni Award for National Leadership from the University of Newcastle.
+The Award recognises an outstanding graduate who has made significant contributions as a leader in national business, commerce, industry or public service.
 Neima, who graduated with a Masters of Public Health in 2013, has been recognised for her leadership role in the fight against the Ebola outbreak in Liberia.

 The newly acquired skills and knowledge she gained through her Masters thrust her into this leadership position.
-“Some of the courses I did like Global Health, Global Health Policies, and Introduction to Quality and Safety in Health gave me an edge over other health care personnel.”
+“Some of the courses I did, like Global Health, Global Health Policies, and Introduction to Quality and Safety in Health, gave me an edge over other healthcare personnel.”

-In spite of the tense situation, Neima coordinated social mobilisation, contact tracing, psychosocial support, infection prevention and control through community-based protection, and safe and dignified burials of Ebola Virus Disease (EVD) fatalities.
+In spite of the tense situation, Neima coordinated social mobilisation, contact tracing, psychosocial support, infection prevention and control through community-based protection, and the safe and dignified burials of Ebola Virus Disease (EVD) fatalities.

 Neima also had to draw on the soft skills she learned while on-Award, such as negotiation and community engagement.
 These skills were put to the test when it came to safely dealing with the bodies of Ebola victims without infecting health workers or the 150 burial volunteers on her team.
 Communities were generally resistant to having Ebola bodies buried in their vicinity, blaming burials for the spread of the disease, and even resorted to rioting, causing a backlog in burials.
 The Liberian Red Cross successfully held meetings with government officials and community leaders to discuss how and where they could dispose of the bodies safely.
 Despite the challenges faced, due to Neima’s extensive training on protective gear, no Liberian Red Cross volunteer or staff member contracted Ebola.